MACS-30111-23/hw00-Lorena0526/README.md

 * Pronouns: she/her/hers
 * Interests: For academics, I'm interested in **consumer behavior and psychology** during online shopping.
 * Hobbies: I love rap music, and I also like _playing tennis_.
 Although I have learned to play tennis for two years, I think I'm still a green young novice.

+![This is a picture taken last weekend.
+I was taken this photo during walkinng around the M] /assets/images/electrocat.png

 https://github.com/MACS-30111-23/hw00-Lorena0526/blob/main/Picture.jpg